 The signal is imposing its nature on cultural studies and the human sciences.
 This means that the humanist must engage with what Umberto Eco once described as the “lower threshold of semiotics” (Eco 1976).
 In particular, for this case, historians will have to become familiar with audio data.
 To advance in this direction, my article combines a historical analysis of Swedish radio with introductory remarks on audio analysis.
 The aim is to provide insight into the stylistic development of public service broadcasting (PSB) while also offering an introduction to current audio processing methods.
 The first segment explores a contemporary radio sample, demonstrating the effective features for this specific type of source material.
 Unlike other fields with acoustic source data, such as musicology and bioacoustics, the historical sciences still lack both methods and understanding of the sonic data.
 Therefore, the focus of the first part is to provide some suggestions for the navigation of historical radio data.
 The hermeneutics layer provides the reader insight into the concrete measures applied, while the narrative layer demonstrates the main points of the excursion.

 The second part of the analysis deploys the method advanced in the first section on a dataset of 1600 hours of radio data to sort and analyze the content.
-This segment focuses on a comparative analysis of pretrained and non-pretrained methods, exploring questions related to variation and stylistic changes in pPSB towards the end of the past century.
+This segment focuses on a comparative analysis of pretrained and non-pretrained methods, exploring questions related to variation and stylistic changes in PSB towards the end of the past century.
 The general research question of the article is thus:

 How did the sonic style of Swedish public service radio change before and after the introduction of commercial broadcasting, and how can this be explored computationally?